vincentservio/vincentservio.github.io/_posts/2020-03-08-my_cli_project.markdown

 was fairly easy to get started, however due to an inconsistent internet connection I had no choice but to start my own local environment.
 Transferring from an IDE to a local environment had many complications.
-I had no idea whether I was using it correctly because I had never used a local environment prior to this.
+I had no idea whether I was using it correctly because I had never used a local environment prior to this

 After building my CLI and having fake information pass through, I felt accomplished having a working CLI and working local environment.
 But it was time for me to fill it with actual data.
 It took a bit of trial and error to get Pry, Nokogiri, and Uri started.
 Mainly because it was